python/mypy/docs/source/error_code_list2.rst

         def add_forty_two(value: int) -> int:
             return value + 42

-.. _code-safe-datetime:
+.. _code-unsafe-datetime:

-Disallow datetime where date is expected [safe-datetime]
+Disallow datetime where date is expected [unsafe-datetime]
 ---------------------------------------------------------

-If enabled with :option:`--enable-error-code safe-datetime <mypy --enable-error-code>`, mypy will prevent ``datetime.datetime`` objects from being used where ``datetime.date`` is expected.
+If enabled with :option:`--enable-error-code unsafe-datetime <mypy --enable-error-code>`, mypy will prevent ``datetime.datetime`` objects from being used where ``datetime.date`` is expected.
 While ``datetime`` is a subclass of ``date`` at runtime, comparing a ``datetime`` with a ``date`` raises a ``TypeError``.
 This error code catches these